twittner/zeromq-haskell/README.md

 Version 0.1 - First release to provide bindings against 0MQ 3.1.x

-This software requires 0MQ version 3.1.x.

 Installation
 ------------

 As usual for Haskell packages this software is installed best via Cabal (http://www.haskell.org/cabal).
-In addition to GHC it depends on 0MQ of course.
+In addition to GHC it depends on 0MQ 3.1.x of course.

 Notes
 -----